Winter storm leaves at least 37 dead nationwide as residents in western New York remain trapped under feet of snow | KRDO

 Western New York is drowning in thick “lake effect” snow — which forms when cold air moves over the warm waters of the Great Lakes — just one month after the region was slammed with a historic snowstorm.

 As rescue crews and hundreds of plow drivers fanned out on Christmas Day, even emergency and recovery vehicles sent out to help have gotten stuck in the snow.
-Eleven ambulances that had to be abandoned were dug out on Sunday, officials said.
+Eleven abandoned ambulances were dug out on Sunday, officials said.

-“The rescue team was rescuing rescuers … it was so horrible,” Erie County executive Mark Poloncarz said during a news conference Sunday.
+“The rescue team was rescuing rescuers … it was so horrible,” Mark Poloncarz, the executive of Erie County, which includes Buffalo, said during a news conference Sunday.
 Many of New York’s weather-related fatalities were in Erie County, where some people were found dead in cars and on the street in snowbanks, he said.

 Deaths reported in Buffalo “are people found outside and in cars,” a Buffalo Police statement read.